SpotIt: Evaluating Text-to-SQL Evaluation with Formal Verification: Related Work

-From a verification perspective, there remain two streamlines in equivalence checking for SQL queries: full-fledged and bounded verification.
-The full-fledged methods~\cite{chu2017hottsql, chu2018axiomatic, zhou2022spes, zhou2024solving, wang2024qed} encode queries into specific representations (e.g., algebraic expressions~\cite{chu2018axiomatic, wang2024qed}) and determine equivalence by proving the equivalence of these representations, thereby guaranteeing equivalence of queries for any possible database.
+There are two lines of work in formal equivalence checking for SQL queries: full-fledged and bounded verification.
+The full-fledged methods~\citep{chu2017hottsql, chu2018axiomatic, zhou2022spes, zhou2024solving, wang2024qed} encode queries into specific representations (e.g., algebraic expressions~\citep{chu2018axiomatic, wang2024qed}) and determine equivalence by proving the equivalence of these representations, thereby guaranteeing equivalence of queries for any possible database.
 However, such methods typically support only a limited subset of SQL and cannot generate counterexamples for non-equivalent queries.
-In contrast, the bounded verification approaches~\cite{veanes2010qex, chu2017demonstration, chu2017cosette, verieql} check equivalence within a finite search space, making them capable of handling larger subsets of SQL and identifying counterexamples.
-To the best of our knowledge, \verieql supports the most expressive SQL fragments and rich integrity constraints, while also offering extensibility for new features~\cite{verieql}.
+In contrast, the bounded verification approaches~\citep{veanes2010qex, chu2017demonstration, chu2017cosette, verieql} check equivalence within a finite search space, making them capable of handling larger subsets of SQL and identifying counterexamples.
+To the best of our knowledge, \verieql supports the most expressive SQL fragments and rich integrity constraints, while also offering extensibility for new features~\citep{verieql}.
 In this work, we significantly extend the \verieql framework to support date and string types as well as a number of common operators for the Text-to-SQL evaluation task.

+Test data generation methods can also be useful for detecting query non-equivalence~\citep{chandra2015data,somwase2024data,zhong2020semantic}.However, when the counterexamples require very specific structures (which is the case for many query pairs that passed EX-test but failed SpotIt as seen in App.
+D), random fuzzing/testing can become unreliable in refuting equivalence.
+In contrast, \sys systematically searches over the space of possible differentiating databases, finds minimal counter-examples, and provides a formal guarantee: if two SQL queries are considered equivalent, then no counterexample of size less than a fixed number exists.
+Computational resources permitted, one could in principle run a portfolio of test-based and verification-based equivalence-checking methods in parallel to more quickly detect non-equivalence.
+This is an orthogonal but interesting future direction.